TenSeventy7/OrionAo3/README.md

 Please make sure to test code before opening a pull request as to make merging efficient and convenient for everyone.
 Always remember to keep your code merged with current sources as well.

 ## License
-Arion is licensed in [GPLv3](https://gitlab.com/TenSeventy7/arion-ao3/raw/master/LICENSE)
+Orion is licensed in [GPLv3](https://gitlab.com/TenSeventy7/arion-ao3/raw/master/LICENSE)